Uddhav Thackeray dares PM Modi to teach Pakistan a lesson

-PM should have thought of cross-border activities by Pakistan before holding a dialogue with Nawaz Sharif, says Shiv Sena chief Uddhav Thackeray; Modi has accepted the Pakistani PM’s invite to visit the country next year
+PM should have thought of cross-border activities by Pakistan before holding a dialogue with Nawaz Sharif, says Shiv Sena chief Uddhav Thackeray; Modi has accepted the Pak PM’s invite to visit country next year

 A day after BJP president Amit Shah appealed to party workers that they should work in such a way that the party doesn’t need the crutches of any ally (read: Shiv Sena), Sena president Uddhav Thackeray decided to hit the BJP where it hurts the most.